dbt-labs/docs.getdbt.com/website/docs/docs/guides/best-practices.md

 ## Best practices in dbt projects
 ### Use the ref function
 The [ref](ref) function is what makes dbt so powerful!
 Using the `ref` function allows dbt to infer dependencies, ensuring that <Term id="model">models</Term> are built in the correct order.
-It also ensures that your current <Term id="model" /> selects from upstream tables and views in the same environment that you're working in.
+It also ensures that your current <Term id="model" /> selects from upstream tables and <Term id="view">views</Term> in the same environment that you're working in.
 Always use the `ref` function when selecting from another model, rather than using the direct relation reference (e.g. `my_schema.my_table`).

 ### Limit references to raw data